zammad/zammad-admin-documentation/settings/system/storage.rst

 and size).

 Database
-   This is the default storage mechanism.
+   This is the default storage method.
 The attachments are stored directly in the database.
-If your Zammad instance grows, we recommend one of the other mechanisms to maintain performance.
+If your Zammad instance grows, we recommend one of the other methods to maintain performance.

 Filesystem
-   This storage mechanism is recommended for all Zammad instances, especially for those with a higher load.
+   This storage method is recommended for all Zammad instances, especially for those with a higher load.
 If you choose filesystem, your files are written to ``/opt/zammad/storage/``.